Wissenss/Naota/README.md

 2. [ffmpeg](https://www.gyan.dev/ffmpeg/builds/) - For audio streaming

    odds are that you (like me) don't have this installed all ready.
 For a guide on how to do se we recomend [geeks for geeks tutorial](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)

+3. [cairo](https://www.cairographics.org/) - Mainly for svg to png convertions

+   in linux base distributions this is communly included, however in windows this is not the case.
+Precompiled binaries can be found [here](https://github.com/preshing/cairo-windows).
+The ddl should be on the system path.
 #### Setup:
 1. Get a local copy of the repository
 ```